SANSA-Stack/SANSA-Stack/README.md

 itself and not about the data it describes.
 It is composed of the reserved vocabulary `rdfs:subClassOf`, `rdfs:subPropertyOf`, `rdf:type`, `rdfs:domain` and `rdfs:range`.
+This implements just the transitive closure of `rdfs:subClassOf` and `rdfs:subPropertyOf` relations, the `rdfs:domain` and `rdfs:range` entailments and the implications of `rdfs:subPropertyOf` and `rdfs:subClassOf` in combination with instance data.
+It omits all of the axiomatic triples.
+This is probably the most useful mode but it is a less complete implementation of the standard.

 More details can be found in